-Students Explore Photography and Science on North Fork with College Profs
+Students Enjoy Photography and Science with Professors on River

 Eastern Mennonite High School students in environmental science and chemistry classes spent a recent afternoon along the North Fork of the Shenandoah River in Bergton, Virginia, doing chemical analysis and studying macroinvertebrates, organisms that lack a spine and are large enough to be seen with the naked eye.
 They also were introduced to underwater photography.

 Three professors from Eastern Mennonite University facilitated the study as part of a citizen monitoring grant from the Virginia Department of Environmental Quality.
 The grants support the Citizen Monitoring Project which encourages volunteers who observe streams, rivers and lakes in their backyard.
 Volunteers check water quality, participate in stream cleanups and stream bank restoration, and help educate their neighbors.